-From when can I go on holiday in SalzburgerLand this winter?
+From when can I go on holiday again in SalzburgerLand?

-We are preparing for a start of the winter holiday season from 25th January.
-Currently up to and including 24th January, all accommodation and catering establishments are closed.
+Currently and up to 11th April 2021, all accommodation and catering establishments across Austria are closed.
 This is part of a major effort to contain the Corona pandemic in Austria.

 In the catering industry, take away is allowed between 06:00 and 19:00, delivery service is also possible outside these hours.